bobbyschang/Power-Apps/Approval-App/README.md

 ![Pending Approval Status](files/images/pending-approval-status.jpg)

-Copy the number inside of the Value text field (e.g., 760660001 in my example) and hang on to it, since you will need to reference it later.
+Copy the number inside of the Value text field (e.g., 760660001 using example below) and hang on to this value, since you will need to reference it later.

 ![Pending Approval Status ID](files/images/pending-approval-status-id.jpg)